Diamonds and deals as Danone struggles for China bounce

 Danone shares are down around 3 percent since mid-October, while the Paris market benchmark CAC 40 index is up 2.6 percent.

-While the price tag in Danone’s move to double its stake in Mengniu to 9.9 percent caught the eye - the deal came with a 15 percent premium to Mengniu’s share price at the time - analysts broadly welcomed the deal, even if the French firm has a track record for falling out with Chinese partners.
+While the price tag in Danone’s move to double its stake in Mengniu to 9.9 percent caught the eye - the deal came with a 15 percent premium to Mengniu’s share price at the time - analysts broadly welcomed the deal even if previous attempts by the French company to build ties with local partners in China eventually came unstuck.

 In the highest-profile case, Danone and China’s Wahaha food and drink group in 2009 settled a long-running dispute over a joint venture that had descended into litigation.